-"7.
-Use of a nickel-based chromium-containing alloy with a yield strength of at least 1000 MPa at approximately 20°C as a dent mark limiting or preventive material in an annular seat area at the upper surface of a movable valve disc in an exhaust valve for an internal combustion engine, particularly a two-stroke crosshead engine, the seat area abutting a corresponding seat area on a stationary valve member when the valve is closed."
+"18.
+Use of a nickel-based chromium-containing alloy with a yield strength of at least 1000 MPa at approximately 20°C as a dent mark limiting or preventive material in an annular seat area on the upper surface of a movable valve disc in an exhaust valve for an internal combustion engine, particularly a two-stroke crosshead engine, the seat area being made of an alloy different from the base alloy of the valve disc, and abutting a corresponding seat area on a stationary valve member when the valve is closed."